sutta » mn » Majjhima Nikāya 114

 Yathārūpaṁ, bhante, saññāpaṭilābhaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti evarūpo saññāpaṭilābho na sevitabbo;

-You should not cultivate the way of acquiring perception which causes unskillful qualities to grow while skillful qualities decline.
+You should not cultivate the acquisition of perception which causes unskillful qualities to grow while skillful qualities decline.

 yathārūpañca kho, bhante, saññāpaṭilābhaṁ sevato akusalā dhammā parihāyanti, kusalā dhammā abhivaḍḍhanti evarūpo saññāpaṭilābho sevitabbo.

-And you should cultivate the way of acquiring perception which causes unskillful qualities to decline while skillful qualities grow.
+And you should cultivate the acquisition of perception which causes unskillful qualities to decline while skillful qualities grow.

 Kathaṁrūpaṁ, bhante, saññāpaṭilābhaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti?

-And what way of acquiring perception causes unskillful qualities to grow while skillful qualities decline?
+And what acquisition of perception causes unskillful qualities to grow while skillful qualities decline?

 Idha, bhante, ekacco abhijjhālu hoti, abhijjhāsahagatāya saññāya viharati;